Luca Attanasio: Death

 At 10:30 am on 22 February 2021, a World Food Programme (WFP) convoy of three vehicles, carrying a total of seven people, including Attanasio, was attacked by six armed individuals.
 The convoy was travelling in North Kivu, from the province's capital of Goma to a WFP school feeding programme in Rutshuru, a town 70 km north of Goma, on a route that would have taken the vehicles through Virunga National Park.
 The attack occurred near the townships of Kibumba and Kanyamahoro.
 The WFP has stated the attack occurred on a road that had previously been cleared for travel without security escorts.

 Attanasio was the main target of the attack.
 As the gunmen attempted to kidnap him, they opened fire, killing Mustapha Milambo, the Congolese UN driver.
 They then threatened the six other members of the convoy and brought them to the nearby forest.
 As local security forces were arriving at the scene following the report of shots fired, the gunmen killed 30-year-old carabiniere Vittorio Iacovacci and mortally wounded Attanasio.
 The attackers then kidnapped three of the hostages and fled the scene, while a third Italian national escaped unharmed.
 Attanasio was hospitalized in critical condition at the UN Hospital in Goma, but died there an hour later after his admission due to gunshot wounds to his abdomen, bringing the total number of deaths resulting from the attack to three.
 Attanasio was the first foreign ambassador to be killed in the DRC since 1993, and the first Italian ambassador killed while serving his term.

 The state funerals for both Attanasio and Iacovacci were held on 25 February 2021, at the Santa Maria degli Angeli e dei Martiri in Rome.

 The Democratic Forces for the Liberation of Rwanda were accused of being behind the attack by local authorities.
 However, the group denied any responsibility and condemned the attack, calling it 'ignoble'.
 Attanasio's wife, Zakia Seddiki, told Il Messaggero she believed he had been "betrayed by someone close to us, to our family", saying "someone who knew his movements has spoken, has sold him out and betrayed him".

 On 5 March 2021, Mwilanya Asani William, the attorney who was investigating the murder of Attanasio and the two other men, was murdered by unknown gunmen during an ambush.

 On 19 January 2022, police in the DRC announced they had arrested six members of a highway robbers' gang suspected of killing Attanasio.

-According a report from Le journal de l'Afrique, Attanasio's assassination was a revenge by his former partners, members of the March 23 Movement (M23) headed by Jean-Marie Runiga, for unfulfilled trade promises.
+According to a report from Le journal de l'Afrique, Attanasio's assassination was a revenge by his former partners, members of the March 23 Movement (M23) headed by Jean-Marie Runiga, for unfulfilled trade promises.